juancolacelli/juancolacelli.com/content/about/index.en.md

 ## Who am I

-I'm Juan Colacelli, a **solo indie game developer** focused on **retro pixelart games**.
+I'm Juan Colacelli, a **solo indie game developer** focused on **retro pixel art games**.

-After more than twenty years as a professional software developer, I discovered my long-rooted passion for pixelart and game development.
+After more than twenty years as a professional software developer, I discovered my long-rooted passion for pixel art and game development.

 ## Tools